 How to Prevent Aphids Coming Back

 Aphids tend to find already-stressed plants first.
 A plant in the wrong light, overwatered, or pushed hard with fertilizer is more vulnerable than a healthy one.
-Keeping your plant’s basics right is the most useful long-term prevention.
+Keeping your plant’s basics right is the most useful long-term prevention, and the indoor plant care guide for beginners is a solid reset if several issues seem to be stacking up at once.

 Darryl Cheng, author of The New Plant Parent, puts it directly: “The healthiest plants are the ones where you’ve matched the care to the plant’s actual pace, not the pace you want for it.”
 A plant growing steadily in the right conditions is harder to knock back than one being pushed with excess nitrogen or sitting in the wrong light.